Middle School (5-8)

 GROW inspires HB girls to develop an early interest in philanthropy.
 Members of the GROW foundation meet regularly to review grant proposals, plan fundraisers, and increase awareness about the foundation's mission.

-The best way to get to know Hathaway Brown is to visit our 16-acre campus in Shaker Heights where you can walk the halls, experience our distinguished academics, and meet students and teachers.
-In addition to parent previews and open houses, we offer campus tours with members of the Admission team.
-Learn more about the Admission Process.
+Want to try on the brown and gold?
+Visit our 16-acre campus in Shaker Heights where you can walk the halls, experience our distinguished academics, and meet students and teachers.
+In addition to parent previews, we offer campus tours with members of the Admission team.
+Learn more about the admission process.